 Students are invited to participate in an academic and clinical success (ACS) process with faculty.
 Students are encouraged to meet with their ACS advisor at the onset of the semester to complete an ACS form, and every other week for follow-up.
-Students who are not achieving a grade of 77% or better in theory will receive a Learning Contract as part of the ACS form and should meet with the nursing faculty advisor regularly (see Appendix B)
+Students who are not achieving a grade of 77% or better in theory should meet with the nursing faculty advisor regularly (see Appendix A).